stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can create, edit and remove request policies:** Allows the user to create, read, update, and delete request policies.
 * **Settings (Circ): Can create, edit and remove staff slips:** Allows the user to create, read, and update staff slips.
 Note: Users can erase the content of staff slips in the editor, but cannot delete the staff slip itself.
 * **Settings (Circ): Can edit loan history:** Allows the user to edit settings in Settings > Circulation > Loan anonymization.
-* **Settings (Circ): Can view loan history:** Allows the user to view settings in Settings > Circulation > Loan anonymization.
+* **Settings (Circ): Can view loan history:** Allows the user to view settings in Settings > Circulation > Loan anonymization but does not allow editing.
 * **Settings (Circ): Can view loan policies:** Allows the user to view loan policies but does not allow create, edit or delete.
 * **Settings (Circ): Can view lost item fee policies:** Allows the user to view lost item fee policies but does not allow create, edit or delete.
 * **Settings (Circ): Can view overdue fine policies:** Allows the user to view overdue fine policies but does not allow create, edit or delete.
 * **Settings (Circ): View circulation rules:** Allows a user to view circulation rules but does not allow them to create, edit or delete rules.
 * **Settings (Circulation): Can view staff slips:** Allows the user to view staff slips but does not  allow editing of staff slips.
-* **Settings (Circulation): Title level request edit:** Allows users to enable, disable and configure title-level requesting.
+* **Settings (Circulation): Title level request edit:** Allows the user to enable, disable and configure title-level requesting.
 Note that title level requesting cannot be disabled via settings if there are any open title level requests.

 ## Settings > Circulation > Circulation rules